akmars/python-link-checker/README.md

 ![Import Complete Screenshot](http://makelink.com/public_html/img/Animated_BFS.gif)

 - Easy for using
-- Crawls whole website to find all links
+- Crawls whole website (and even more)) to find all links
 - Restores the absolute links paths
 - Finds and marks not valid links by adding prefix "bad link"
 - Saves all fetched data in a Database